 The Sacramento County Sheriff's Department serves the SOIA Area.
 The City of Elk Grove's Police Department also provides certain law enforcement services through a mutual aid agreement.
 The SOIA Area contains primarily agricultural land uses and therefore requires minimal law enforcement services.
 The proposed SOIA includes no specific land use plan; existing land uses are expected to remain the same.
 Existing service providers are expected to continue the current service level.
 The SOIA project would not cause any additional, immediate demand for law enforcement service.
-However, the proposed project could result in the urbanization of the SOIA Area with potential indirect impacts discussed below.
+However, the proposed project could result in the future urbanization of the SOIA Area with potential indirect impacts discussed below.

-The land use assumptions discussed in Section 2, Project Description indicate that possible future growth in the SOIA Area could require an enhanced level of law enforcement services.
+The land use assumptions discussed in Section 2, Project Description, indicate that future growth in the SOIA Area could require an enhanced level of law enforcement services.
 Possible improvements could include the construction of an additional police substation, hiring of additional officers, and the purchase of additional police cars and equipment.
-However, the degree of change to service ratios or an estimation of how many new facilities or equipment would be needed is not reasonably foreseeable at this time.

-The City's Police Department would be the most appropriate law enforcement service provider for the all or portions of the SOIA Area upon future growth of the area and annexation by the City of Elk Grove.
-The Department has indicated that it is able to increase services and adequately serve the area as the demand arises from anticipated growth.
+The Sacramento County Sheriff's Department provides adequate police protection to the SOIA Area.
+In the future, the SOIA Area may be served by the City of Elk Grove's Police Department.
+The City's Police Department would be the most appropriate law enforcement service provider for all or portions of the SOIA Area upon future growth of the area and annexation by the City of Elk Grove.
+The department has indicated that it is able to increase services and adequately serve the area as the demand arises from anticipated growth.
 Police services provided by the City's Police Department are expected to result in improved service in the SOIA Area, because of the shorter response times from a police station located closer to the area.
 Payment of a development impact fee is a common practice required by local governments of new development for the purpose of providing new or expanded public capital facilities required to serve that development.